-Students without a degree completed mostly in Spanish from a Spanish-speaking country will need to take an oral proficiency interview for Spanish and score at the advanced level.
-Students without a degree completed mostly in English from an English-speaking country will need to take an oral proficiency interview for English and score at the advanced level.
-Language Testing International conducts the assessments.
-The cost of one oral proficiency interview and official rating is included in the cost of registration.
+Students without a degree completed mostly in Spanish from a Spanish-speaking country will need to pass an oral placement interview for Spanish.
+Students without a degree completed mostly in English from an English-speaking country will need to pass an oral placement interview for English.

 No refunds will be issued once the course has begun.